abdd68/bowei.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - AI security and privacy
+  - AI Security and Privacy
   - Computer Vision
   - Adversarial ML